gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 ### 4.5.
 Initial Coin Offering

 #### 4.5.1.
+Coin Offering Plan - DAICO (Option 1)
+<p>After private sale of GEB Token, GEB Network will make Initial-Coin-Offering in the first exchange to publicly list GEB token.</p>

-Coin Offering Plan - DAICO
+#### 4.5.2.
+Coin Offering Plan - DAICO (Option 2)
 <p>In January 2018, Vitalik Buterin proposed a revolutionary concept - DAICO (combined ICO with DAO (Distributed Autonomous Organization)) (https://ethresear.ch/t/explanation-of-daicos/465).
 Participants can vote for or against a fixed budget increase in DAICO.
 If the team did not successfully implement the project, participants can vote to cancel the project.</p>

 ![img](https://github.com/gebnetwork/DAICO/blob/master/whitepaper/images/daico.jpg)

 <p>GEB Network will use DAICO for the management of fund crowdfunding and usage, and embed the 100% transparent rules in the code, which will be directly controlled by participants and smart contracts, rather than third parties.</p>

-#### 4.5.2.
+#### 4.5.3.
 Token Distribution Plan
 <p>The tokens for teams, consultants, crowdfunding sales, foundations, and incentive pool will be distributed by smart contracts as follows:</p>

 ![img](https://github.com/gebnetwork/DAICO/blob/master/whitepaper/images/token-distributed-en.jpg)

 - Team and Consultants: GEB Tokens for the team will be frozen for 2 years through the smart contract.
 And the tokens for consultants will not be subject to the lock-up period and will be distributed directly to consultants of the project after the token sales are completed.
-- Crowdfunding Sales: GEB Tokens distributed through crowdfunding will be divided into two parts: 1) The part that does not participate in the lock-up incentive plan will be unlocked after the crowdfunding and distributed to the participant's wallet; 2) The part that participates in the lock-up incentive plan will be locked in the smart contracts for crowdfunding, which will be unlocked and distributed to participants' wallets by stages according to established rules.
+- Private Sale: GEB Tokens distributed through Private sale will be divided into two parts: 1) The part that does not participate in the lock-up plan will be unlocked after the Private sale and distributed to the participant's wallet; 2) The part that participates in the lock-up plan will be locked in the smart contracts, which will be unlocked and distributed to participants' wallets by stages according to established rules.
+- IEO/DAICO: The portion of the GEB Tokens will be distributed directly to participants' wallets.
 - Foundations: The portion of the GEB Tokens will be frozen for one year by the smart contract.
-- Incentive Pool: This portion of the GEB Token will be frozen for 4 years by the smart contract.
+- Incentive Pool: This portion of the GEB Tokens will be frozen for 4 years by the smart contract.

-#### 4.5.3.
+#### 4.5.4.
 Withdrawals
 <p>After the end of crowdfunding sales, the Fund contract was converted to the Team Withdraw mode, which allows project team to regularly withdraw a limited amount of funds raised.
 Payment of funds raised through the Fund contract can be paid to the development team by the following two approaches:</p>

 - Limited direct payment (first withdrawal)